dyl-lee/election-analysis/README.md

 Software: Python 3.6.1, Visual Studio Code 1.62.3

 ## Results
-Analysis of the election audit reported:
+Analysis of the election audit reported, [as printed](https://github.com/dyl-lee/election-analysis/tree/main/analysis) on election_analysis.txt and as printed to terminal:
 * There were 369,711 total votes
 * The percent of total votes casted in each county were:
   *  Jefferson county: 10.5% of total votes (38,855 votes)